ggabelmann/ggabelmann.github.io/productivity.md

 ## To Summarize

-1. Determine which people have some kind of authority.
+1. Determine which people have authority.
 1. Determine who is paying for things, who wants things to be built, and who can build them.
 1. Decide on an area (Cost, Quality, Scope, or Time) that can change dynamically.

 Crucially, the 3rd point is the hardest because who gets to decide it?
-If there is no clear authority then the PM could, for example, announce that refactoring and unit tests are too expensive implement, so they are cut.
-Or the opposite could occur, where the team says they need a few months to do a big refactor, so that is that.
+Ideally, consensus is reached amongst the "three types of people" because none of them can overrule the others.

 ## To Summarize the Summary